fiddler-project/fiddler/README.md

   -r, --learning-rate FLOAT  Learning Rate
-  -n, --num-steps INTEGER    No. of time steps in RNN -s, --cell-size INTEGER    Dimension of cell states -e, --epochs INTEGER       No. of epochs to run training for -c, --cell [lstm|gru]      Type of cell used in RNN -t, --test-seed TEXT       Seed input for printing predicted text after each
+  -n, --num-steps INTEGER    No. of time steps in RNN -s, --cell-size INTEGER    Dimension of cell states -d, --dropout FLOAT        Dropout probability for the output -e, --epochs INTEGER       No. of epochs to run training for -c, --cell [lstm|gru]      Type of cell used in RNN -t, --test-seed TEXT       Seed input for printing predicted text after each
                              training step
-  --delim / --no-delim       Delimit tunes with start and end symbol --help                     Show this message and exit.
+  --delim / --no-delim       Delimit tunes with start and end symbol --save / --no-save         Save model to file
+  --help                     Show this message and exit.
 ```